 General Overview of the MS Degree

 MS students generally complete the degree in two years.
-Initially, students are required to begin coursework and are welcome to discuss their plans with the Director of Graduate Studies who is their assigned advisor.
+Initially, students are required to begin coursework, MS Curriculum, and are welcome to discuss their plans with the Director of Graduate Studies who is their assigned advisor.
 An MS planning worksheet allows students to tailor their degree to specific interests and needs.
 Students generally start with two courses their first semester and average 2.5 graduate courses per semester unless the student has transferred in courses from elsewhere (see CSC Graduate Program Policies).

-Students should become familiar with the graduate college policies and department policies and refer to them throughout the program.
-Submission of MSc GradPath forms are required throughout the program starting with the first semester.
+Students should become familiar with the Graduate College Policies and CSC Graduate Program Policies and refer to them throughout the program.
+Submission of MSc GradPath Forms are required throughout the program starting with the first semester.